-Budgeted cost: £6156
+Budgeted cost: £9085

 Activity Evidence that supports this approach Challenge number addressed Use Speech and Language Therapy to improve speech articulation and language skills for disadvantaged pupils who have identified difficulties in this area.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1&2 Lego therapy sessions for children with SEMH (including disadvantaged children).
-3
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1&2 3

-£3028 SALT fortnightly £1324 Lego therapy with Behaviour Support Service (Bronze) Additional phonics/reading sessions for those who require further reading support (including phonics interventions, Herts4Learning etc).
+Behaviour Support Service sessions for children with SEMH (including disadvantaged children). £3028 SALT fortnightly £1460 Behaviour Support Service (Bronze) Additional phonics/reading sessions for those who require further reading support (including phonics interventions, Herts4Learning etc).
 (TA hours above) Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds: Phonics Toolkit Strand Education Endowment Foundation EEF 'Reading comprehension strategies are high impact on average.
 Alongside phonics it is a crucial component of early reading instruction'.
-EEF Toolkit Strand 2 Provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
-All KS2 pupils who receive tutoring will be disadvantaged, including those who are high attainers. £1404 - School Led Tutor Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 3 Education Psychology assessments/visits etc for disadvantaged children with SEN. £400 for EP 'Education Psychology can break down barriers and make a positive difference to outcomes for children.'
-Education Psychology Service South Glos Council 1
+EEF Toolkit Strand 2 Provide school-led tutoring for pupils who are at risk of slower than expected progress.
+Priority will be given to KS2 pupils who receive Pupil Premium, including those who are high attainers. £877 - School Led Tutoring £725 - Recovery Premium Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 3 Education Psychology assessments/visits etc for disadvantaged children with SEN. £465 for EP 'Education Psychology can break down barriers and make a positive difference to outcomes for children.'
+Education Psychology Service South Glos Council 1 Educational support for looked after children. £2530 allocation (as agreed in multiagency Personal Education Plan - PEP) Virtual school heads are responsible for managing the funding given to local authorities for the children in their care.
+They work with schools to ensure the funding is used to help deliver the outcomes identified in the children's personal education plans.
+They can pass all the funding on to schools or retain some to fund activities that will benefit a group of, or all, the authority's looked-after children.